namkoong-lab/whyshift/README.md

 `WhyShift` is a python package that provides a benchmark with various specified distribution shift patterns on real-world tabular data.
 Our testbed highlights the importance of future research that builds an understanding of how distributions differ.
+For more details, please refer to our <a href="https://arxiv.org/abs/2307.05284">paper</a>.